PaulTran47/paultran47.github.io/README.md

   do not view this as an actual CSS code error.
   * W3C "validation" links are displayed in the footer of every website page
     * Links allow for quick re-validation of every page
-    * I am not including the icons into my project sub-sites (e.g., [econ-grad-app-deadlines](https://github.com/PaulTran47/econ-grad-app-deadlines)).
+    * I am not including the links into my project sub-sites (e.g., [econ-grad-app-deadlines](https://github.com/PaulTran47/econ-grad-app-deadlines)).
     The reason for this is because these sub-sites are generated using the default GitHub Pages theme of [Cayman](https://github.com/pages-themes/cayman).
     As a result, the W3C validation results wouldn't be reflecting my own design